 What OTHER INFORMATION should I know?

 Keep all appointments with your doctor and the laboratory.
-Your doctor will probably order certain laboratory tests to check your body's response to saxagliptin.
+Your doctor will probably order certain laboratory tests before and during your treatment with saxagliptin to check your body's response to it.
 Your blood sugar and glycosylated hemoglobin (HbA1c) should be checked regularly to determine your response to saxagliptin.
 Your doctor may also tell you how to check your response to saxagliptin by measuring your blood or urine sugar levels at home.
 Follow these directions carefully.